-Parking is in a pull-in by the traffic lights at Langwathby Bridge on the River Eden.
+Parking is in a small pull-in by the traffic lights at Langwathby Bridge on the River Eden.
 Satnav coords: 54.6943, -2.6752.
-Not great for campervans.
+Not suitable for campervans.
 Facilities at Edenhall Country House Hotel (CA11 8SX) and you could start the walk from there.

 Cross the road and across the stile into the field.
 This field always crops - no danger of livestock.
 Follow the pathway along the river bank.
 Fantastic views of the Penines, especially Melmerby Fell, across the river on your left.
 I think the best view in England - but I love open moorland, fells, wide open spaces....
 In a couple of hundred yards, you reach the point where the path from Edenhall joins again, but for now keep going straight.
 You pass through another field (again crops) and then leave that for a woodland path.
 Until this point, it is easy for dog to get down to river for a drink/splash.
 The woodland path is less even, and goes up and down hill a bit - but always fairly easy going for anyone with reasonable mobility and comfortable shoes.
 River still on your left, but steeper banks here.

 Follow woodland path until it runs out!
 Turn right into field and follow the path through it until it emerges beside the Edenhall Church.
 This field sometimes has livestock - dog might need to be on a lead here.
 Never happened to us, but it clearly does have livestock in it at times (we found the evidence....).
 There is plenty of room for car parking here at the church, if you want to start the walk at this point.